loyjoy/academy/experiences/variables/variables.md

 ![Set a condition at the modules](setCondition4.png "Set a condition at the modules")

 When setting a variable it is important to pay attention to spelling.
 The best is, to capitalize or lowercase all initial letters.
 Also, avoid the space behind your variables.
-As soon as it is a little different for the chatbot it seems like those are different variables.
-So take your time, because this can save you a lot of time later!
+As soon as there is a little difference, the chatbot doesn't recognise the variables as equal.
+So take your time and double-check, because this can save you a lot of time later!
 Next, an operator must be chosen.
 In our case we use “is equal”.

 ![Choose an operator](operator.png "Choose an operator")